Axnjr/SEM7/BigDataAnalysis.md

 Bloom filters are incredibly useful in big data analytics due to their space-efficient and probabilistic nature.
 Here are some key benefits:

 - Space Efficiency:
-Bloom filters use a bit array and multiple hash functions to represent a set, which requires significantly less memory compared to storing the actual data12.
+Bloom filters use a bit array and multiple hash functions to represent a set, which requires significantly less memory compared to storing the actual data.

 - Fast Membership Testing:
 They allow for quick checks to determine if an element is definitely not in a set or possibly in a set.
-This is particularly useful for filtering out non-relevant data early in the processing pipeline2.
+This is particularly useful for filtering out non-relevant data early in the processing pipeline.

 - Handling Large Datasets:
-In big data scenarios, where datasets can be enormous, Bloom filters help in reducing the amount of data that needs to be processed by eliminating duplicates and irrelevant entries efficiently2.
+In big data scenarios, where datasets can be enormous, Bloom filters help in reducing the amount of data that needs to be processed by eliminating duplicates and irrelevant entries efficiently.

 - Applications in Various Domains:
 They are used in databases for indexing, in network security for detecting malicious URLs, and in distributed systems for efficient data synchronization

 # 4. The CURE (Clustering Using Representatives) algorithm: